 My sweet tooth is wicked strong and I tend to prefer non-chocolate desserts (although, I must admit, chocolate is growing on me).
-My kitchen is usually stocked with: fresh parmesan, pine nuts, lemons, mushrooms (especially enoki mushrooms), and shrimp.
+My kitchen is usually stocked with: fresh parmesan, pine nuts, lemons, mushrooms (especially enoki mushrooms), and tofu.
 My husband Lucas joins in the cooking, eating, dishes, and photography; he also loves food so much that he recently designed an innovative children’s lunch box that allows for hot and cold food all in one box.
 We’ve got two cats named after our favorite California crop and its dipping sauce: Artichoke & Aioli.
 Their favorite foods are bok choy and kale.

 What you won’t find traces of in my cooking: cilantro and blue cheese.
 As of May 8th 2013, I cut gluten out of my diet in a last-ditch effort to combat chronic migraines.
 Many earlier recipes have flour in them, but if you’re looking for gluten-free recipes, you can find gluten-free desserts here and gluten-free savory dishes here.

 Where it all began…